zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 457.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Go to our website at eslpod.com and download a Learnin g Guide for this episode to help you improve your English even faster.
+Go to our website at eslpod.com and download a Learning Guide for this episode to help you improve your English even faster.

 This episode is called “Apologizing for a Bad Date,” a b ad romantic outing or event.
 This episode is a continuation of the story that w e started in ESL Podcast 455, so if you haven’t listened to 455, “Ending a Bad D ate,” you might want to listen to it to understand this one a little better.
 Let’s get started.